facebook/sapp/CONTRIBUTING.md

 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
+2. If you have added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+3. If you have changed APIs, update the documentation.
-4. If you haven't already, complete the Contributor License Agreement ("CLA").
+4. If you have not already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")

-In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.
+To accept your pull request, we need you to submit a CLA.
+You only need to do this once to work on any of Facebook's open-source projects.

 Complete your CLA here: <https://code.facebook.com/cla>.
 If you have any questions, please drop us a line at cla@fb.com.